sapirbitan/Project/README.md

-# how to run our code
+# How to run our code
 download processing from here: https://processing.org/download/ extract the tar folder to your computer.

 download your prefered python editor, for example https://www.jetbrains.com/pycharm/download/#section=windows